edisonxiang/perf/docs/proposals/perf.md

 4. Test Client(E2E) uses the deployment controller to deploy KubeEdge EdgeNodes as pods with replicas.

 When using the KubeEdge Performance Test, the developer is responsible for creating #1 and #2 above.
 Test client will do the rest of the setup like building the image and push the image to docker repository.
-Once the image is pushed sucessfully, test client use the deployment object to deploy KubeEdge nodes in pods and wait until all the pods comes up and **Running**.
+Once the image is pushed sucessfully, test client use the deployment object to deploy KubeEdge nodes as pods and wait until all the pods comes up and **Running**.

 #### K8S Master